 After an initial assessment, co-ordinated between school and home, an action plan is established and targets are set.
 This action plan includes school and home targets.
 After a period of five months, the assessment is redone and we reflect on where progress has been made.
 A new action plan is then established.
-This cycle continues until the child reaches age-expected levels.
+This cycle continues until the child reaches age expected levels.
 Evidence for all pastoral support is then collated and shared with parents and class teachers, encouraging all who work with the child to consolidate skills learned in pastoral sessions in the classroom or at home.

-Nurture groups respond to the child's action plan and the activities link to areas identified in the assessment.
+At Hayward's, we run nurture groups.
+These groups respond to the child's action plan and the activities link to areas identified in the assessment.
 These activities take place either in or outside the classroom, or in our dedicated nurture areas around the school.

-Restraint/Safe handling
+Restraint / Safe handling

 The school uses Positive Handling techniques to help children with their behaviour.
 Positive Handling aims to give adults strategies to help defuse situations before they get out of hand.
 On a rare occasion, a child might need to be held in order to ensure that their safety and the safety of others is maintained (see Guidance for Positive Handling and Restraint Policy).
 In these situations it is a requirement that the professionals involved will complete and sign paperwork relating to the incident.
-This will be signed by the Headteacher, filed in the Children Personal Education file and a copy given to parents/carers.
+This will be signed by the Head teacher, filed in the Children Personal Education file and a copy given to the parents / carers.
 Strategies to manage behaviour are recorded in the child's Individual Care Plan.
-Key members of staff have been trained in PIPs (Passive Intervention and Prevention Strategies) led by Babcock.